Tokyo Joe (film): Plot

-Joe then discovers through American occupation authorities that Kimura actually intends to smuggle in fugitive war criminals (former senior officers of the Imperial Japanese Army and the leader of the Black Dragon Society) to start a secret anti-American movement.
+Joe then discovers through American occupation authorities that Kimura actually intends to smuggle in fugitive war criminals (former senior officers of the Imperial Japanese Army and the leader of the Black Dragon Society) to start an underground anti-American movement.
 The authorities plan to apprehend them when they land at Haneda Airfield.
 But Kimura finds out that Joe had met with the Americans, and before Joe flies to Korea, Kimura informs him that Anya has been kidnapped and will be freed only when the Japanese are delivered at a certain deadline.
-Joe picks up his passengers and is about to land them at the Army-designated airfield when the Japanese hijack the plane with guns and land at a different airstrip in Okuma.
+Joe picks up his passengers and is about to land them at the Army-designated airfield when the Japanese hijack the plane with guns and land at a different airstrip.
 The US Army intercepts the Japanese before they can be driven away, as they had every airstrip on Honshu covered.

 Back at the bar, Joe finds out from mortally wounded Ito that Anya is being held in a basement at the old hotel next door.
 Joe enters the dark cavern and finds Anya, but he is shot by Kimura as he carries Anya to safety.
 Arriving American soldiers kill Kimura.
 Joe, seriously wounded, is carried out on a stretcher.

 Cast

-From The Films of Humphrey Bogart:
+From The Films of Humphrey Bogart and the AFI Catalog of Feature Films: